-- you have met the requirements to progress to the next year of your course (if you are on a course which lasts more than one year); - you have met the requirements to pass your course and what classification you will receive for each module; - you are eligible to receive a merit or distinction.
+- you have met the requirements to progress to the next year of your course; - you have met the requirements to pass your course and, where you have, the classification/citation you are eligible for.

-If it determined that you have not passed sufficient credits to progress to the next stage of study, or, for final year students, to graduate, the Board of Examiners will also determine:
+If it is determined that you have not passed sufficient credits to progress to the next stage of study, or, for final year students, to graduate, the Board of Examiners will also determine:

-what reassessment you could be offered and when you can take it
+- what reassessment you could be offered and when you can take it2; - whether you must withdraw from your course, and your eligibility for an exit award.